 Full-time employees of the Drainage District with more than one year of service are allowed two weeks of vacation leave each year; full-time employees with one year's service or less are allowed one week of vacation leave each year.
-Sick leave is granted on an individual basis as the need occurs.
-Vacation and sick leave may not be accumulated and carried into future years.
+Full-time employees shall accrue sick leave at the rate of one (1) day per month of service.
+Sick leave may be carried over from year to year.
+No accrual for compensated absences has been recorded due to the amount being immaterial.